ChristopherCarver/eBondCollegiality/Guide.md

            func: checkEcho
            desc: checks to see if the incident was updated by the supplier
            parm: n/a
-           retn: true - the incident was updated by Alpha Co false - the incident was not updated by Alpha Co
+           retn: true - the incident was updated by SUPPLIER false - the incident was not updated by SUPPLIER

         */
         checkEcho: function () {